Superseded - Quarantine for International Arrivals Direction (No. 3)

 Separately from the requirements under Public Health Directions, under sections 362G and 362H of the Public Health Act 2005, a person may be given a direction by an emergency officer (public health) to stay at or in a particular place for up to 14 days if the emergency officer believes it is reasonably necessary to assist in containing, or to respond to, the spread of COVID-19 in the community.

-This Public Health Direction replaces the Public Health Direction referred to as the Quarantine for International Arrivals Direction (No.6) given on 24 February 2021.
+This Public Health Direction replaces the Public Health Direction referred to as the Quarantine for International Arrivals Direction (No. 2) given on 22 December 2020.

-The Public Health Direction Quarantine for International Arrivals Direction (No. 6) given on 24 February 2021 is revoked from 6.00pm on 20 March 2021.
+The Public Health Direction Quarantine for International Arrivals Direction (No. 2) given on 22 December 2020 is revoked from time of publication of this direction.

-This Public Health Direction applies from 6.00pm on 20 March 2021 until the end of the declared public health emergency, unless it is revoked or replaced.
+This Public Health Direction applies from time of publication until the end of the declared public health emergency, unless it is revoked or replaced.

 PART 1 – DIRECTION – Quarantine for international arrivals